beta-ziliani/crystal-website/_posts/2024-XX-XX-The-secret-of-Crystal.md

 Again, similar to duck typing, if you come from a dynamic language this might not raise an eyebrow.
 But if you come from a static language, this _is_ surprising.
 After all, how are we replacing the _call_ of a method with a call to a new method?
 In Java or C++ you simply can't do this, and the only way to extend the functionality of a class is with a wrapper class, or inheriting from the class.
 But then, you're just creating _a new type_, and not replacing the existing calls, making this attempt mute to solve an issue in existing code.

-Side note: Here we're talking about replacing the methods of the class, but in Crystal you can also add instance or class variables through monkey-patching.
+Side note: Here we're talking about replacing the methods of the class, but in Crystal you can also add through monkey-patching instance (or class) variables.

 Let's make one thing clear: monkey patching is frown upon, and for a good reason: changing the way a class work for an entire program might come with unexpected consequences.
 This post is not encouraging its use.
 In fact, there's some abuse of it in the standard library that I'd like to get rid of at some point...
 Yet, as the example described here, it is still a very useful tool to help overcome limitations in code that is out of reach.